 The Secretaries of the Governing Body shall attend every meeting thereof, and shall keep minutes of its proceedings, receive notices of proposed bills, and notices of motion and other business, and shall prepare the agenda for the meetings, according to the instructions of the President.

 The President shall, with the advice of the Standing Committee, decide the order of entering upon the agenda for any ordinary meeting business which he desires to bring before the Governing Body or of which notice has been received from members, and he may assign any such business to a particular day of the session.

 Subject to Chapter II, these Regulations and to any standing orders from time to time made with reference thereto:

-26.1 the business and procedure of any meeting of the Governing Body shall be regulated by the Chairman; and
+26.1 the business and procedure of any meeting of the Governing Body shall be regulated by the Chair; and

-26.2 the Chairman shall have power to appoint assessors, if he or she thinks fit.
+26.2 the Chair shall have power to appoint assessors, if he or she thinks fit.